 Pamintuan Mansion in Angeles City, Pampanga

 Pampanga, Philippines — Located in Angeles City, Barangay Sto.
-Rosario in Miranda Street lies a home that has been standing for more than 100 years; the Pamintuan Mansion is a mansion also known as the Museum of Philippine Social History when it was inaugurated as this last 2015.
+Rosario in Miranda Street lies a home that has been standing for more than 100 years; the Pamintuan Mansion is a mansion also known as the Museum of Philippine Social History (Museo ng Kasaysayang Panlipunan ng Pilipinas) when it was inaugurated last 2015.

-This museum has a lot of things to display that will highlight how Filipinos live their day to day life through the many artworks, collections, and various exhibits.
-This is a good contrast for all the other museums that we have since other museums mostly feature art that is about the heroes of the country or it narrates some political or religious event.
+This museum has a lot of things to display that will highlight how Filipinos live their day-to-day life through the many artworks, collections, and various exhibits.
+This is a good contrast to all the other museums that we have since other museums mostly feature art that is about the heroes of the country or narrates some political or religious events.

 Pamintuan Mansion did not become such a unique museum without having to witness and experience a lot of the big historical events in our country; the history of it is so rich because of all that.

 During World War II, the house was used as headquarters by the American forces.
-When WWII was over, the property was converted to Angeles Hotel by a Chinese businessman.
+When WWII was over, the property was converted into Angeles Hotel by a Chinese businessman.